AGTTeam/AGTTSite/content/guide/psp/4.playing-the-game/en.md

 <div class="platform-filtered platform-pc_emulator">

 ### Emulate on Windows, macOS, or Linux
-There are a few options for PC DS emulators, but the one we recommend is melonDS for its emulation accuracy and performance.

-#### melonDS setup
 **Requirements:**
 * Windows, macOS or Linux computer

 **Setup:**

-Simply [download melonDS](https://melonds.kuribo64.net/downloads.php) (**v0.9.4+**) from the project website for your platform (Windows, macOS, Linux) and save it somewhere easily accessible to your computer.
+Simply [download PPSSPP](https://www.ppsspp.org/download/) from the project website for your platform (Windows, macOS, Linux) and save it somewhere easily accessible to your computer.

 **Playing the game:**

-With melonDS setup, all you need to do in order to play the game is select "File"  "Open ROM" in the top menu bar and choose the ROM file you patched earlier.

-melonDS has a number of advanced features, such as configuring controllers and tweaking display settings.
-You can check out the [melonDS Website](https://melonds.kuribo64.net/) for more information.

-#### Other PC emulators
-* [DeSmuME](https://desmume.org/)-çAnother popular PC emulator, but may have performance issues with certain games.
-* [No$GBA](https://www.nogba.com/)-çNot recommended due to severe general emulation accuracy issues.
-It's also infrequently updated and not very user-friendly.
+Once PPSSPP is installed, press "Browse" under the Games Menu and navigate to the folder where you saved the patched .iso.
+Any games you have in that folder will now appear in PPSPP's library.
+Click on *:guide-data*, and enjoy!

 </div>